-Planning your vacation + things to do in Topsail Island & Surf City, NC
+Planning your vacation to Topsail Island & Surf City, NC

 Topsail Island is the perfect getaway for busy families.
 The towns of Surf City, Topsail Beach, and North Topsail Beach offer shopping and dining opportunities, but the island isn’t covered in high-rises and kitschy stores.
-We love visiting Topsail (the locals say it “Top-sul”) because we can connect as a family while spending leisurely hours on the beach or in the confines of our vacation rental.
-You won’t fight for space on the beach here, even at her busiest times.
+We love visiting Topsail because we can connect as a family while spending leisurely hours on the beach or in the confines of our vacation rental.

 Here’s my guide to planning your stay on Topsail Island, plus things to do while you are there.

 How is Topsail pronounced?
 The locals say “Top-sul.”
 Say it fast. 😉

 One of the first things you’ll do when considering a stay at Topsail Island is picking your location.

 Topsail Island is divided into three jurisdictions- North Topsail Beach, Surf City, and Topsail Beach.
 There are two bridges to access the island- one that enters the island at North Topsail and one in Surf City.
 We like the area in North Topsail near the bridge.
 If you prefer being able to walk to dining or the fishing pier, maybe a stay in Surf City would be better suited.
 Topsail Beach is very quiet and similar to the north side of the island.

 Topsail Island Rentals

 Most of the island’s vacation rentals are managed by local realty companies.